CUEH Development Environment Guides

 $ sudo tar xvf clion.tar.gz -C /opt

 The -C flag is used to denote which directory you would like the contents of the compressed archived to be extracted to.
 When the command is executed, you will be asked for the password of your user account.
 In this instance, you will want to enter the password you would normally use to log in to the system.

-Note, that when you enter the password it may come across as if you are not entering anything; this is normal, and continue entering the password as usual and then push the Enter key.
-This will begin extracting the contents of the archive, as shown in Figure 3.
+With your password entered to run the escalated command, the process will begin for extracting the contents of the archive.
 To confirm whether the files have been extracted to the opt directory, the following command can be executed in the terminal window:

 $ ls /opt